Where no man has gone before: Origin

-Evolution of the quotation

 The phrase was first introduced into Star Trek by Samuel Peeples, who is attributed with suggesting it be used as an episode name.
 The episode became "Where No Man Has Gone Before", the second pilot of Star Trek.
-The phrase itself was subsequently worked into the show's opening narration, which was written after the episode.
-Indeed, the introductory sequence was devised in August 1966, after several episodes had been filmed, and shortly before the series was due to debut.
+The phrase itself was subsequently worked into the show's opening narration, which was written in August 1966, after several episodes had been filmed, and shortly before the series was due to debut.
 It is the result of the combined input of several people, including Star Trek creator Gene Roddenberry and producers John D. F. Black and Bob Justman.
-Roddenberry's original narrative is as follows:
+One of the earliest drafts is as follows:

 This is the adventure of the United Space Ship Enterprise.
-Assigned a five-year galaxy patrol, the bold crew of the giant starship explores the excitement of strange new worlds, uncharted civilizations, and exotic people.
-These are its voyages and its adventures.
+Assigned a five year galaxy patrol, the bold crew of the giant starship explores the excitement of strange new worlds, uncharted civilizations, and exotic people.
+These are its voyages and its adventures...

 Under their influence, the above narrative quote went through several revisions before being selected for use in the TV series.

-The words "no one" were substituted for the original sequence's "no man" in the conclusion of Star Trek VI: The Undiscovered Country as a gender- and species-neutral quote in conjunction to the peace treaty between the Klingons and Federation at the end of the movie.
-This alternate wording had already been in use in the introductory sequence for Star Trek: The Next Generation.

-The quote was used in the 2009 Star Trek reboot film series, at the end of each film.
-In the 2009 film reboot of Star Trek, the word "ongoing" is used in place of "continuing" and the words "life forms" in place of "life".
-The quote is spoken by Spock Prime in Star Trek, Kirk in Star Trek Into Darkness and by Kirk, Spock, Scotty, Bones, Sulu, Chekov, and Uhura in Star Trek Beyond; the latter used the same monologue used for The Next Generation.